-Most cases of gallstones do not cause any symptoms.
+In most cases, gallstones do not cause any symptoms.
+But symptoms can develop over time.

-But if a gallstone blocks one of the bile ducts, it can cause sudden, severe pain around your tummy.
-The medical name for this is biliary colic.
+If a gallstone blocks one of the bile ducts, it can cause sudden, severe pain in your abdomen (tummy).
+This is sometimes called biliary colic.

-Other symptoms may develop.
-This can happen if the blockage is more severe or develops in another part of the digestive system.
+You can have other symptoms if the blockage is severe or it affects another part of the digestive system.

-Gallstones can cause sudden, severe abdominal pain (tummy pain).
-This pain usually lasts 1 to 5 hours.
-But it can sometimes last just a few minutes.
+Gallstones can cause sudden, severe abdominal (tummy) pain.
+This is a cramping or colicky pain, which means it can come and go.
+It usually lasts for 1 to 5 hours.
+But sometimes it goes away after just a few minutes.

-- just under the ribs on your right-handside – it may spread from here to your side or shoulder blade
+- just under the ribs on the right hand side - it may spread from here to your shoulder blade

-The pain is constant and isn't relieved when you go to the toilet, pass wind or are sick.
+The pain is not relieved when you go to the toilet, pass wind or get sick.
 It's sometimes triggered by eating fatty foods.
 But it may happen at any time of day.
 It may also wake you up during the night.

-Biliary colic doesn't happen often.
-After an episode of pain, it may be several weeks or months before you experience another episode.
+This pain does not happen often.
+After an episode of pain, it may be weeks or months before you get it again.

-Some people also have times where they sweat a lot and feel sick or vomit.
+You may also have times when you sweat a lot and feel sick or vomit.

 Other symptoms